MattSurabian/webpack-build-exclusion/README.md

 ### Prod

  Cut a prod build to `./dist/prod` with the command `npm run build:prod`.
- This build does not support QA Mode or console statements and completely removes all QA code paths and replaces the qa-helper module with an empty one.
+ This build does not support QA Mode or console statements, completely removes all QA code paths, and replaces the qa-helper module with an empty one.

 ## Verifying The Output